anoypaul/anoypaul/README.md

 ### Hi there 👋, Hi, I'm Anoy Chandra Paul
 #### Web Developer
 I am a Junior Software Developer.
-I did worked as a junior software developer in a software company called ICT Layer with an seven month.
+I did work as a junior software developer in a software company called ICT Layer with an seven month.
 Most of time I worked with Laravel & CodeIgniter Framework.

 Skills: Laravel / CodeIgniter/ PHP / HTML / CSS/JavaScript